 Drawbacks of Cellulose Insulation

-The installer must wear a certified breathing mask to be safe from all that dust, and a lengthy cleanup process is required after the installation is over.
+The installer must wear a certified breathing mask to be safe from all that dust, and a lengthy cleanup process is required after the installation.

 If you have a furnace duct system at home, you can expect some of that cellulose dust to be recirculated throughout your living space.